babsubra1980/Term-Project-ParallelAlgorithm/README.md

 ## HW3 - Lattice Linear Predicate Algorithm

+# Babuji Periasubbramaniam (bp26282) & Ryan Denlinger (rd28444)

 The goal of this assignment is to implement a parallel LLP algorithm and apply it to hosts of problems.
-For this assignment, you can work in groups of two.
-You should submit the name of your partner in the submitted assignment.
-All the teams must initially agree on the input and the output format.
-Each team will create two input cases for each of the problem.

-You will submit the source code for your assignment along with the runtimes for each of the problems.

-1. (100 points) Implement a library in Java that allows one to use LLP parallel algorithm to solve a problem.
+Implementation of libraries in Java which allows us to use LLP parallel algorithm to solve a problem.

-You would need to design the API for the library such that it is easy to use the LLP algorithm for various problems.
-Apply your library to solve the following problems:
+Designed API for the library such that it is easy to use the LLP algorithm for various problems.
+Applied our library to solve the following problems:

-Teams 7,8,9 and 10

 (a) Computing transitive closure of a directed graph